Metridium dianthus: Description

+Distribution and habitat

-Distribution and habitatMetridium dianthus is an adaptable, circumboreal species in the Northern Hemisphere.
+Metridium dianthus is an adaptable, circumboreal species in the Northern Hemisphere.
 In the eastern Atlantic, its range extends from the Kola Peninsula in northern Russia to the Bay of Biscay, in the western Atlantic from the Arctic Circle to Delaware, and it also occurs in the northeastern Pacific.
 It is also present in certain locations where it has probably been introduced, including Patagonia, the Falkland Islands, South Africa and Japan.
 It occurs at depths down to about 100 m, on rocks, in caves, on pebbles, on molluscs such as mussels, on wharves and jetties, on floating objects, nets and ropes.
 It tolerates temperatures between -1 and 20 °C and a range of salinities.

+Ecology

-EcologyMetridium dianthus is a suspension feeder, spreading its plume of tentacles and catching small organisms as they float past.
+Metridium dianthus is a suspension feeder, spreading its plume of tentacles and catching small organisms as they float past.
 These include the eggs and larvae of molluscs, polychaetes, ascidians, amphipods, copepods, barnacles, shrimps and other crustaceans, as well as foraminifera and diatoms.
 When there is either too strong a current, or very little water movement, it can retract both the plume of tentacles and the column.

 The sexes are separate in this species and, in Scotland, spawning takes place in June and July.
 Batches of eggs are emitted by the female at intervals of two to ten days, not through the siphonoglyphs, as might be expected, but through slits in the body wall known as cinclides.
 The eggs sink to the seabed and are fertilised in the water column.
 The planula larvae are planktonic, before sinking to the seabed and undergoing metamorphosis into juveniles.